Interfaith Food Pantry of the Oranges (“IFPO”)

 TSTI Second Saturday Soup Kitchen

 There are also opportunities to give back to TSTI directly through service to the Temple.
-Whether you’d like to organize the Blood Drive, volunteer to usher for holidays, or help plan adult learning opportunities it’s a great way to meet new people and give back at the same time.
-Reach out to Beth Blackman to learn more.
+Whether you’d like to organize the Blood Drive, volunteer to usher for holidays, or help plan adult learning opportunities, it’s a great way to meet new people and give back at the same time.
+Contact Beth Blackman ([email protected]) to learn more.